tmtsoftware/tcs-vslice-0.4/README.md

 ## Running the pk assembly

-Note that by setting the environment variable TPK_USE_FAKE_SYSTEM_CLOCK you can force the internal clock used by the assembly's C code to start at MDJ = midnight, making tests more reproducible.
+*Note that by setting the environment variable TPK_USE_FAKE_SYSTEM_CLOCK you can force the internal clock used by the assembly's C code to start at MDJ = midnight, making tests more reproducible.
+In this case coordinates with RA near zero should be above the horizon, and thus produce position events.*

 To run the assemblies, run: